 The twisty layers of silver leaves brews a luminous liquor with a zesty sweetness of orange blossoms and deeply set herb notes of fennel echoing on the edges with a floral redolence that fills in entirety leaving meandering trails of brisk freshness all around the taste buds.

-Long and luscious leaves that are intricately twisted into layers of silver, olive, and chive issuing a refreshing fresh woody sweetness of patchouli.
+Darjeeling first flush tea with long and luscious leaves that are intricately twisted into layers of silver, olive, and chive issuing a refreshing fresh woody sweetness of patchouli.

 Pistachio coloured whole leaves reveal tender buds accompanied by wafts of fresh hay and sweet orange blossoms.

 A luminous straw gold liquor with a tender fresh fragrance of spring flowers and a fantastically brisk body that is sweet and grassy with elevated citrusy flora.
 Herby astringent notes of fennel energise the edges to recall a tantalizing mandarin freshness.

 Take 1 cup of water (200 ml).